Customization APIs

 Managing tags or populators with the Batch Request method requires specifying the following:

-• Criteria: An array of one or more criterion against which each flow record will be evaluated for a match at ingest.
-Each element of the array passes the following:
+• Criteria: An array of criteria to evaluate each flow record for a match at ingest, including:

 • Value:

-- For Populators: The text that will be inserted into the custom dimension field (custom column) of each ingested flow record for which the criteria are matched (see Dimensions and Populators).
+- Populators: The text to be inserted into the custom dimension field if criteria match (see Dimensions and Populators).

-The JSON is structured so that multiple sets of criteria may be specified for each value, with each unique combination of criteria and value defining a single tag or populator (depending on endpoint).
+The JSON allows multiple criteria sets for each value, with each unique criteria-value combination defining a tag or populator, depending on the endpoint.

-- For populators, one of the values associated with matching criteria will be randomly selected for inclusion in the corresponding custom dimension field.
+- Populators: A random value from the matching criteria will be selected for the custom dimension field.

 Upserts and Deletes

-The way that the Batch API uses the criteria and value parameters described above depends on the context, which determines the action taken on the flow tag:
+The Batch API uses the criteria and value parameters based on context to determine the action taken on the flow tag:

-• Upserts: An array of information used for update or insert operations:
+• Upserts: An array for update or insert operations:

-- Update: If the value of a criterion has already been specified for this tag, change it to the provided value.
+- Update: Modify the value if the criterion is already specified for the tag.

-• Deletes: An array of information used for delete operations in which each provided value parameter will result in the deletion of the corresponding tag or populator.
+• Deletes: An array for delete operations where each value parameter leads to the deletion of the corresponding tag or populator.

 Note: Deletions do not require a criteria parameter.